-Semen detection testing results take 10 days.
+Semen detection testing results take 10 to 15 working days.

 If you choose to carry out DNA testing with the sample we used for your semen detection test, we will need 3 working days to determine whether the semen sample has enough DNA.
 Further to this, we require another 10 working days to compare the DNA profile from the semen sample with the profile from the swabs sent in for comparison.
 Click here for more information about sample collection with mouth swabs.